-Herbal or complementary remedies should only be prescribed by a naturopath who is trained in their use.
-Most 'complementary', 'natural’ or ‘alternative’ therapies have not been fully tested for their effectiveness or safety in treating menopausal symptoms.
+Many ’complementary’, ’natural’ or ‘alternative’ therapies have not been fully tested for their effectiveness or safety in treating menopausal symptoms after breast cancer.

 It is important to talk to your doctor before taking any complementary, ‘natural’ or herbal therapies as they may interact with other cancer treatments.